bretgeek/surf/README.md

 * **set** - Set template string in object opts to new values.

 * **submit** - Submit forms.

-* **observe** - Observe changes in properties or child elements then perform callback actions.

 * **reset** - Reset templates back to what they were.